0xcert/framework/docs/guide/atomic-orders.md

 :::

 ::: card Why instance of Gateway?
 Gateway is comprised of multiple smart contracts.
 To save your time from having to know their addresses, we handle it under the hood; however the instance of `Gateway` is required so that we know how to process it.
-You can also do this manually by finding the exact proxy contracts for the order gateway, but we recommend using `Gateway` instance and let the framework handle it for you.
+You can also do this manually by finding the exact proxy contracts for the gateway, but we recommend using `Gateway` instance and let the framework handle it for you.
 :::

 The following step is done only by the taker, who executes the order on the network and pays the execution fees.
 For the purpose of this guide, we define the same account for both maker and taker, since we are present on both sides.